#FatBabesInLuxury Is Trending. Here’s What It Means To Plus-Size Creators

-In April, Katie Sturino, the founder of beauty brand Megababe and author of Body Talk, and Nicolette Mason, a fashion blogger, were so fed up with luxury fashion’s long-practiced exclusion of anyone above a size 16 — that is, 67% of all women in the U.S. — that they decided to do something about it.
+In April, Katie Sturino, the founder of beauty brand Megababe and author of Body Talk, and Nicolette Mason, a fashion blogger, were so fed up with luxury fashion’s long-practised exclusion of anyone above a size US 16 (UK 18) that they decided to do something about it.
 For their collective 805,000 Instagram followers, the two launched a social media campaign, #FatBabesInLuxury.
 Their goal was to start a conversation around the lack of representation — and shoppable clothing options — in the luxury fashion space.
 Because while plus-size and size-inclusive lines are on the rise, representation in the highest echelons of fashion’s hierarchy remains few and far between.

 Advertisement